tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 # The overall problem:
 For advanced lighting in somewhat traditional renderers (without ray bouncing) we still need to sample various volumetric / area lights.
 The prevailing method, MRP (Most Representative Point) volume sampling, suffers from glaring artifact edge cases that over the years nobody fixed.

 I'll focus here specifically on the case of tube lights / line lights, because I recently needed them in a strict no-compromise scenario.
-But the same issues exist on e.g. Quad Lights (if you expect to make them 3D volumetric).
+But the same issues exist on e.g. Quad Lights (especially if you expect to make them 3D volumetric).

 (You can also see the results in [my open source openxr framework](https://blog.deferredreality.com/openxr-vulkan-c++-gamedev-boilerplate/).)